Ritujauni/Ritujauni/README.md

- • 👋Hi, I'm Rituja Lolam..
+ • 👋Hi, I'm Rituja Lolam<br />
- • 🎓Completed my Masters in Information Systems
+ • 🎓Completed my Masters in Information Systems<br />
- • 👀Interested in Data Engineering, Analytics and Cloud
+ • 👀Interested in Data Engineering, Analytics and Cloud<br />
- • 📫How to reach me: lolamrituja@gmail.com
+ • 📫How to reach me: lolamrituja@gmail.com<br />

 <!--
 **Ritujauni/Ritujauni** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.